-Based on the Firm's business model, the key risks to the business mode are capital, liquidity, counterparty, operational, information technology and cyber security, foreign exchange, conduct, business and strategic, and reputational risk - these are outlined in more detail below.
+Based on the Firm's business model the key risks to the business are capital, liquidity, credit, operational, information technology and cyber security, foreign exchange, conduct, and reputational risk - these are outlined in more detail below.

-The ICARA Process is undertaken at a solo entity level, whereby the Firm assesses own funds requirements, counterparty credit and concentration risk and liquidity to ensure adequate financial resources are held for the business activities the Firm pursues.
+The ICARA Process is undertaken at a solo entity level, whereby the Firm assesses own funds requirements, concentration risk, and liquidity to ensure adequate financial resources are held for the business activities the Firm pursues.
 This ICARA Process incorporates the Firm's Risk Management Framework noted above, which includes the identification and monitoring of these key risks.
-Each risk is assessed against the Firm's appetite along with the other controls and mitigants to reduce the risk of harm to the Firm, clients and the market.
+Each risk is assessed against the Firm's risk appetite along with the other controls and mitigants to reduce the risk of harm to the Firm, clients, and the market.